wernerhp/ha.integration.load_shedding/README.md

   </details>

 # To Do:
-1. Add to HACS for HACS install
-2. Add time until attribute
+1. Add time until attribute

 # Cards
 I created this card with the help of [template-entity-row](https://github.com/thomasloven/lovelace-template-entity-row)